Digital Marketing Agency | SEO, Paid Social & PPC

 Share This Post

-Gone are the days when search engines operated on a rudimentary level, where practices like cramming keywords and accumulating a multitude of backlinks had a visibly direct impact on rankings.
-Moreover, there was only one algorithm to contend with.
+Gone are the days when search engines worked on a pretty rudimentary level, and practices such as keyword stuffing and garnering hundreds of backlinks visibly had a very direct effect on rankings.
+Besides, there was only one algorithm to deal with.
+Over the last 25 years, SEO gradually evolved into a complex and ever-changing field.

-There isn’t an official blueprint or checklist of Google’s ranking factors that one can simply adhere to.
-Nonetheless, what we do comprehend is that there are particular factors or signals that Google deems important when it comes to ranking web pages.
+After all, there is no official blueprint or checklist regarding Google ranking factors that one can simply follow.
+But what we do know is that there are certain factors or signals that Google considers significant when it comes to the ranking of web pages.

 The Most Important Google Ranking Factors